 - Don’t Eat Bacon?
 If you do not eat bacon, you can leave it out.
 Since we cook the potatoes in the bacon grease, use 2 Tablespoons of unsalted butter instead.

 - Eggs: You could easily fit 6 eggs if you’re feeding a larger family.

 - Cheese: I love smoked gouda and the smoky flavor it brings to this dish.
 However, you can use your favorite cheese.
 I’ve made this other times using shredded mozzarella, shredded Mexican blend cheese, and shredded pepper jack (so good!).

 Start with the potatoes.
 Peel (it’s optional to peel them!) and shred 2 medium large-ish potatoes.
 Squeeze out the moisture as directed in the recipe above.
 Then, cook in the microwave for 2 minutes.
 Set them aside.

 Now, the bacon.
-It doesn’t have to be this insanely thick.
 3 strips of bacon, cooked then crumbled.
 Don’t cook until extremely crisp because the bacon will be cooked again in a few more steps.
 Keep the grease in the pan.